 To demonstrate subject area competency, you need to

-You must successfully complete the above program prior to beginning your directed teaching which is supervised by the Charter College of Education.
+You must successfully complete the above program prior to formal admission to the Charter College of Education; credential programs at other universities will also require the certification of subject area competency before tgranting the teaching credential.
 An alternative way of demonstrating subject area competency is to pass the California Subject Examinations for Teachers (CSET).
-(Currently, the CSET is not a requirement for the credential, although some schools require it as a condition of employment.)
+Currently, the CSET is not a requirement for the credential, although some schools require it as a condition of employment.

 TPAC and Field Experience

 In order to certify subject area competency and graduate in the Single Subject Credential Option in English, you must complete 24 hours of early field experience in secondary school English classrooms.
 Before beginning this field experience, you are required to apply for and receive a Certificate of Clearance.
 This multi-step process can take several weeks and we urge you to begin this process at least two months before beginning your field experience.
 The Teacher Preparation Advisement Center (TPAC) has instruction guides explaining how to apply for a Certificate of Clearance.
 Information about this process is also available in the English Department's Advisement Office or from the English Education Coordinator or department adviser.

 You will complete 12 hours of field experience alongside English 310/English 3050 and 12 hours of field experience alongside English 494/English 4910.
 Approximately half of your hours will be at a middle school and half at a high school.
 The TPAC Office will work with you to arrange and coordinate these hours.

 We strongly suggest that you take English 310/English 3050 early in your program and that you take English 494/English 4910 at the end of your program.

 The portfolio is a collection of artifacts that demonstrates subject area competency in four domains: